Al-Faw

 Photo by Jarek Pokrzywnicki.

-The Cultural Landscape of Al-Faw comprises the remains of a pre-Islamic caravan station, important for the trade of frankincense.
+The Cultural Landscape of Al-Faw comprises the remains of a pre-Islamic caravan station, which was important for the frankincense trade.
 It lies at the fringe of the Empty Quarter.

 Map of Al-Faw